 Articles and More

-Hyperacusis Research president Bryan Pollard spoke to doctors and audiologists at the University of Iowa’s 25th Annual International Conference on the Management of the Tinnitus & Hyperacusis Patient.
-The topic of Bryan’s talk was “What’s life really like with...
+Hyperacusis Research president Bryan Pollard spoke to doctors and audiologists at the University of Iowa’s 26th Annual International Conference on the Management of the Tinnitus & Hyperacusis Patient.
+Bryan’s topic was “Innovating a Better Future for Sufferers of...

-Along with our partner, the Hearing Health Foundation, we are excited to announce our Emerging Research Grants for 2017.
-These grants demonstrate our continued commitment to uncover the mechanisms associated with hyperacusis on our path to a cure.
+Along with our partner, the Hearing Health Foundation, we are excited to announce our Emerging Research Grant for 2018.
+This grant demonstrates our commitment to uncover mechanisms of hyperacusis on our path to a cure.